Spatio-temporal evolution of resistance state in simulated memristive networks

-where the internal state is assimilated to the memristive resistance (eq. \ref{eq:mem-Pershin-Rm}) and $f(X, V_M, t)$ is reduced to a $f(V_M)$ weighted by Heaviside functions (denoted as $\theta$) to restrict the resistive values and define a bipolar device. $f(V_M)$ is a null function until $\vert V_M \vert = V_t$ is reached determining the onset of a linear function with a rate of change $\beta > 0$. $f(V_M)$ is positive (resistance increase or RESET) for $V_M > 0$ and negative (resistance decrease or SET) for $V_M < 0$. $\beta$ represents the switching speed.
-In the general model by Pershin and Ventra\cite{pershin_spice_2013}, this set of equations corresponds to the hard breakdown regime.
+where $X$ is assimilated to $R_M$ (eq. \ref{eq:mem-Pershin-Rm}) and $f(X, V_M, t)$ is reduced to $f(V_M)$ weighted by Heaviside functions (denoted as $\theta$) to restrict the resistance values (between $R_{OFF}$ and $R_{ON}$) and define a bipolar device (eq. \ref{eq:dX-dt-Pershin-f}). $f(V_M)$ is a null function until $\vert V_M \vert = V_t$ is satisfied determining the onset of a linear function with a rate of change $\beta > 0$ (eq. \ref{eq:dX-dt-Pershin-alpha0}). $f(V_M)$ is positive (resistance increase or RESET) for $V_M > V_t > 0$ and negative (resistance decrease or SET) for $V_M < -V_t < 0$.
+The model parameter $\beta$ sets the rate of change of $X$ ($=R_M$) in turn determining the type of switching.

-SPICE, an acronym for Simulation Program with Integrated Circuit Emphasis, is an open-source circuit simulator.
-In VLSI\footnote{Very Large Scale Integration.} design, SPICE is considered the standardized platform to test analog circuits before proceeding with the foundry processing.
-Performing our simulation within the same environment assures compatibility and facilitates incorporating the memristive array in the complete design, allowing us to test it using the peripherals commercially available or customary designed.
-There are different types of SPICE engines among which NGSPICE \cite{noauthor_ngspice_nodate} has been selected for this work.
-Among others, one NGSPICE's advantage is its batch mode which enables its integration in a simulation environment as a back-end engine.
-The front-end is programmed in Python 3 and enables users to set the architecture of the network as well as the source and model parameters.

-Each memristive unit is defined in NGSPICE as a sub-circuit whose internal state is governed by the eq. \ref{eq:dX-dt-Pershin-f}.
-This sub-circuit is composed of a variable resistor placed between plus and minus pins, and a linear voltage-controlled current source \cite{noauthor_ngspice_nodate}, and a capacitor that calculates the internal state \citep{pershin_spice_2013}.
-Additionally, we have included a modification suggested by Vourkas and Sirakoulis \citep{vourkas_memristor-based_2015} to limit the effective resistive states between the programmed boundaries by means of including two voltage sources mediated by opposed connected diodes.
-Complementary, the batch mode enables to define the initial conditions of each unit, replicate the units as much as desired to build the array, and interconnect them upon request.
-Additionally, SPICE allows customizing the external source to be able to apply arbitrary functions.
+Each memristive unit is computed using NGSPICE\cite{noauthor_ngspice_nodate} by means of a sub-circuit whose internal state ($X$) is governed by eq. \ref{eq:dX-dt-Pershin-f} inserted in eq. \ref{eq:dX-dt-gen}.
+This sub-circuit is composed of a variable resistor, a linear voltage-controlled current source, and a capacitor\cite{pershin_spice_2013}.
+Additionally, we have included a modification suggested by Vourkas and Sirakoulis\cite{vourkas_memristor-based_2015} to effectively limit the resistance states between the programmed boundaries ($R_{OFF}$ and $R_{ON}$) by means of including two voltage sources mediated by opposed connected diodes.
+Complementary, NGSPICE's batch mode enables to define the initial state of each unit ($R_{init}$), replicate them as much as desired, and finally connect them to build the network.